 Last week, Part 1 about the “whitewater-kayaking kind of learning needed today”; here, in Part 2, a great example:

 An alternative headline might be: “A bucket of bricks for learning,” but I’ll get to the bricks in a minute.
 First the backstory.
 Marianne Malmstrom teaches the richest possible kind of media literacy to and with, elementary and middle school students at the Elisabeth Morrow School in Englewood, N.J.
 Her students are not just creating and producing media, but doing so together in the media – in the media environments they love to be in outside of school too: online worlds and games.
-And there they learn citizenship and social literacy in the process of mastering the Morrow School’s curriculum-support skills of 21st-century learning (see this).
+And there they learn citizenship and social literacy in the process of mastering the Morrow School’s curriculum-support skills of 21st-century learning.

 What play in school looks like